 ADA Compliance Checklist for Web Accessibility: Is your Website Compliant with WCAG Standards?

-What Does ADA Compliance Mean for Websites
+What Does ADA Compliance Mean for Websites in 2022?

 The Americans with Disabilities Act (1990) requires organizations to provide reasonable accommodations and remove access barriers to persons with disabilities.
 When the law was first created in the 90’s, “access barriers” referred to literal barriers such as ledges or steps.
 Today, this law is beginning to be applied to websites as well.